 In order to get this up and running you'll need a few things:

-With all that set-up you should be able to get your project up and running within about 10 minutes, so let's get cracking.
+With all that set-up you should be able to get code coverage results rendering in your GitHub within about 10 minutes, so let's get cracking.

 How To Set-up Coveralls

 Next, if you are using Travis then you should have a

-Next, log-into Coveralls and enable your project, by clicking on the 'Add Repos', finding your project and clicking the on button:
+To send coverage data to Coveralls, log into the Coveralls portal and enable your project, by clicking on the 'Add Repos', finding your project and clicking the on button:

-Next, within the project setting, navigate to the bottom and you should see a 'badge your repo section':
+Within the project settings, navigate to the bottom and you should see a 'badge your repo section':

 Dealing With Issues

-First, if you have an issue try running the cover script locally, e.g. npm cover.
-If that works then you have probably misconfigured something.
+First, if you have an issue try running the cover script locally, you can do this with the

+npm cover command.
+If that works, you have probably misconfigured something in coveralls.
 If you think you have set everything up, you can take a look at this project to help you figure it out, HTTP Status Lookup.
+Happy Coding 🤘